 Denim Deal

-The Denim Deal is a national government initiative, with most of the preliminary work done in Amsterdam.
-It focuses on the application of recycled cotton fibers in new jeans and denim garments.
+The Denim Deal was a national government initiative, with most of the preparatory work done in Amsterdam.
+It focused on the use of recycled cotton fibers in new jeans and denim garments.

 Amsterdam has been the denim capital of the world for many years and is home to a large number of jeans brands.
-The Denim Deal, led by the City of Amsterdam, encourages the use of high-quality PCR fibers.
+The Denim Deal, led by the City of Amsterdam promoted the use of high-performance PCR fibers.
 Post Consumer Recycled (PCR) material comes from discarded consumer textiles that are no longer wearable.
-The goal with the 50 Denim Deal participants is to incorporate 5% PCR into every new denim garment and 20% PCR for every new pair of jeans.

 • Participating brands and retailers put a total of 1.5 million jeans on the Dutch market in 2022.
 Of these, 593,688 jeans (41%) contained at least 20% PCR cotton.
 This is a relatively small proportion of the amount of jeans that enter the Dutch market each year.
 The amount of jeans on the Dutch market with 20% PCR increased from 8% in 2020 to 41% in 2022.